Nico-Shock/QemuGUI-nqg-/README.md

 | Change the main window to use full space without borders | ❌  |
 | Change window name                            | ❌      |
 | Simplify text                                 | ✅      |

-I'm very close to integrating most things; smaller features like a modern UI, a skip button for the ISO creation screen, or icons.
-I just need to find the right package for each OS to add support for Secure Boot and UEFI.
-I removed support for SerpentOS and Windows because nobody uses them and I don't like those OSes.
-The snapshot integration should work the same with the fix for the right click menu, it should now register right clicks on the entire bar.
-Here are all the smaller features coming:

 Already integrated:
 - A more modern UI with rounded corners and a compact view.